kdaui/posts/README.md

 Twitter

-index.html - The main website of this pages
+index.html - The main website of this page

+She Dis On My Cord Till I Ping - goes to a website in which you can type in and send a message to my discord server consisting of me and my best friends

 ascii.html - Ascii generator